 While painting murals across the country Sorensen had the idea of spreading the message of The Freedom Rock to other small communities across Iowa.
 The idea in part came from the 99 county tours that both Sen. Grassley and journalist Kyle Munson took part in, and so the Freedom Rock Tour was born.

-During the winter months Sorensen can be found painting indoor murals (or in warm climates outdoor murals) and spending time with his family.
+During the winter months Sorensen can be found painting indoor murals (or in warm climates outdoor murals).
+He is also an Iowa Legislator and works for House District 23 at the State Capitol from January through the end of session in April/May (usually).

 Thanks for visiting and if you have questions about The Freedom Rock, The Tour, or hiring Ray for a mural, be sure to contact us.